Hello. My name is Luke Roberts. I offer therapy to individuals aged 18 or older.

 WHAT IS PSYCHOTHERAPY?

 I can only give my personal view of what psychotherapy is, or can be.
 You are likely to get a different view from a different therapist.
-Most people would agree that psychotherapy is a talking therapy, although silences and omissions can also play their part.
+Most people would agree that psychotherapy is a talking therapy, although silences and non-verbal communications also play their part.
 For me psychotherapy is a unique meeting between two individuals, client and therapist.
 It is an agreement to work through any difficulties the client feels able to bring.
 There are no guarantees in this process.
 However, my commitment as a therapist is to listen with attention and compassion as well as giving you honest responses.

 WHY ROOTS PSYCHOTHERAPY?